-The Portfolio Manager

-The portfolio of the Fund is managed by Mr. Patrick J.H.
+The Portfolio Manager The portfolio of the Fund is managed by Mr. Patrick J.H.
 Krol (1963) who is supported by several analysts.
 Additionally, advisors and industry/medical experts may be used.
 The advisors and industry/medical experts will not provide any investment advice for which an investment advisory license is needed but may be asked to provide their knowledge on a certain disease, medicine, market segment, etc. The advisors or industry/medical experts shall not make any investment decisions either.

-Patrick Johan Hendrik Krol (1963), Founder and Portfolio Manager

-Patrick Krol is a biotech investment and business development specialist.
-Patrick joined biotech venture capital fund Aescap 1 as an Investment Patrick Krol is a biotech investment and business development specialist.
-Patrick joined biotech venture capital fund Aescap 1 as an Investment Patrich Krol is a biotech investment and business development specialist.
-Patrick joined biotech venture capital fund Aescap 1 as an Investment Patrich Krol is a biotech investment product in public biotech.
+Patrick Johan Hendrik Krol (1963), Founder and Portfolio Manager Patrick Krol is a biotech investment and business development specialist.
+Patrick joined biotech venture capital fund Aescap 1 as an Investment Partner at its start in 2005 and in 2009 became the fund's Managing Partner.
+In 2015 he took over the Aescap name to launch Aescap Life Sciences, a fund for joint account investing in public biotech companies based on Patrick's successful track record as a private investor in public biotech.
 From 1995 to 2005, Patrick guided over 35 public pharma and biotech companies to successfully launch or grow their products.
 As a Founder and Managing Director at consultancy company Firm United Healthcare from 1997 to 2004, Patrick was responsible for growing the company to become a market leader.
 During this period, he also co-founded Interactive Healthcare and the Healthcare Management School.
 In 2004 he sold his share in all three companies to become a biotech investment professional.
+Since 2004 he has gained experience on board level in 2004 he sold his share in an time companies to become a blocker investment professional.
 Since 2004 he has gained experience on board level in the life sciences sector as the chairman of the supervisory boards of i-Optics B.V. and to-BBB technologies B.V. and as a Non-Executive Director of Aquapharm Biodiscovery Ltd, EasyScan Holding BV, Cassini Holding BV, and Shire International Licensing BV (a subsidiary of top-20 biopharma company Shire Plc), and as a supervisory director of F-star GmbH, F-Star Alpha Ltd, F-Star Beta Ltd, F-Star Gamma Ltd, F-Star Delta Ltd and Orphazyme Aps.
 In 2003, he became a visiting teacher of the business school of the University of Wageningen teaching 'Strategy in the pharmaceutical Industry'.
 He published several articles on biopharma marketing and communications strategy and has been a speaker and moderator at life sciences seminars and congresses.
 Patrick studied physical therapy followed by business economics and later in his career concluded an M.B.A. in Executive Management and Consultancy at LMS.